michael-kricheldorf/flare-forecast.github.io-wiki/Developing-and-Debugging-Node.js-OpenWhisk-Functions-in-VS-Code.md

 **Debugging**

-Run the following commands in a terminal to run the container - see [screenshot](https://github.com/Jyuqi/FLARE_DEBUG_NODEJS/blob/master/images/debugging-docker-1.png):
+Run the following commands in a terminal to run the container

 ```sh
 $ cd FLARE-containers/$FLARE_CONTAINER_NAME